puppetlabs/puppet-docs/source/puppet/4.9/hiera_layers.md

 2. Environment
 3. Module

-That is: Hiera will search every data source in the global layer's hierarchy before checking _any_ source in the environment layer.
+That is: Hiera searches every data source in the global layer's hierarchy before checking _any_ source in the environment layer.

 ### Why are there three layers now?